seouri/biv/modified-z-scores.md

 BMIz = \frac{\left( \frac{BMI}{M} \right)^L - 1}{L \times S} \tag{Equation 1}
 ```

 Values for the $L$, $M$, and $S$ are available on the [CDC website](https://www.cdc.gov/growthcharts/cdc-data-files.htm) for each sex and month of age.
-Values for the exponent, '$L$' in equation #1 are negative at all ages and range from –3.4 to –1.0.
+Values for the exponent, $L$ in equation #1 are negative at all ages and range from –3.4 to –1.0.

 ## Limitations of LMS-Based Z-Scores